jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-04-being-an-ally.markdown

 update this list!
 If you feel that I've used incorrect terminology here or anywhere please let me know so I can remain informed and edit this post accordingly!

+\*\* Added 12/10/2020.
+This is a great topic that Catlin discusses in her presentation that I somehow failed to include in this post originally.